aida-ugent/fairret/docs/source/index.rst

    This project is under active development!

+Explore:

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 1
-   :titlesonly:
-   :caption: Contents:

    loss
    statistic
    metric
+   examples

 Citation
 --------

-If you have found fairret useful in your research, please cite our ICLR 2024 paper_ :
+If you have found fairret useful in your research, please cite our ICLR 2024 paper_:

 .. _paper: https://openreview.net/pdf?id=NnyD0Rjx2B